E-Sh4rk/KururinTAS/KuruBot/README.md

 - This bot has been designed for Windows, but it might also work on Linux or Mac.
 - For Windows systems, .NET Framework 4 (or more) need to be installed.
 For Linux or Mac, Mono can be used as an alternative.
 - This bot does not need to communicate with the game in order to work.
-However, we recommend to connect it to Bizhawks in order to easily transfer states and visualize solutions.
+However, we recommend to connect it to Bizhawk in order to easily transfer states and visualize solutions.

 ### Connecting the bot to Bizhawk

 1. Place the script `kuruCOM.lua` in a folder with r/w permissions.
-2. Start Kuru Kuru Kururin in Bizhawks and load this LUA script.
+2. Start Kuru Kuru Kururin in Bizhawk and load this LUA script.
-3. Connect the bot by clicking on the `Connect` button and selecting the LUA script (the same file that was loaded by Bizhawks, not a copy).
+3. Connect the bot by clicking on the `Connect` button and selecting the LUA script (the same file that was loaded by Bizhawk, not a copy).
-4. If the game is paused in Bizhawks, the communication will also be paused.
+4. If the game is paused in Bizhawk, the communication will also be paused.
 In this case, you can advance a frame if you want to complete a pending transfer.

 ### Configuring the bot